inekipelov/swift-collection-advance/README.md

 - **Identifiable Support**: Extensions for working with Swift's `Identifiable` protocol
 - **Array Extensions**: Methods for unique filtering, grouping, and transforming arrays
 - **Set Extensions**: Advanced operations for sets with identifiable elements and atomic updates
+- **Dictionary Extensions**: Atomic update operations for dictionaries
 - **Collection Extensions**: Utilities for all collection types to improve safety and flexibility
-- **Atomic Operations**: Update sets with optimized change detection and atomic modifications
+- **Atomic Operations**: Update collections with optimized change detection and atomic modifications

 ## Requirements